About Schenectady County

 Criminal Records

 The criminal records system in Schenectady County includes records of felonies, misdemeanors, traffic violations, and sex offender registry information.
-These records are maintained by the Schenectady County Sheriff's Office, local police departments, and the New York State Division of Criminal Justice Services.
-Residents can run a background check through the New York State Office of Court Administration, which provides comprehensive criminal history reports.
+These records are maintained by Schenectady County Sheriff's Office, local police departments, and the New York State Division of Criminal Justice Services.
+Residents can run a background check through the New York State Office of Court Administration, which provides full criminal history reports.
 The New York Bureau of Investigation also offers resources for residents seeking information on criminal records and public safety.

 Arrest Records